khoaHyh/sonicsight/ARCHITECTURE.md

 I'll use Hugging Face spaces to do POC for myself and full stack deployment later.
 The goal here is to get a sense of how our app looks when it's all put together.

-a.
-Create a simple prototype to process a single audio file to a spectrogram
+- Create a simple prototype to process a single audio file to a spectrogram
-b.
-Export model from Kaggle to use on Hugging Face
+- Export model from Kaggle to use on Hugging Face
-c.
-Use the model and classify the spectrogram
+- Use the model and classify the spectrogram

 ### 4. Iterate on Prototype